 General Academic currently tracks tuition for about 45 of the most popular Houston-area private schools.
 The pre-pandemic to pandemic tuition increases ranged from 0% for schools like Beren Academy and Houston Christian to 16% for Incarnate Word and Awty International.
 Some schools like Alexander Smith Academy are permanently, pandemic closed.

 The check writing doesn’t stop at tuition.
 Private school fees often add up to thousands of dollars on top of the tuition and can include items like new student enrollment (a gratuitous add-on), computers, class trips, and even new building construction.

 For example, Episcopal High School charges $1,300 for food services and $2,400 for a Mac laptop; Awty charges $2,500 for a Washington DC Trip and $1,250 for new building construction, and St. John’s school charges a $2,000 new student fee.
-However, not all schools are taking the “unbundled” Spirit Airlines approach; at Emery / Weiner all kids eat for free!
+However, not all schools are taking the “unbundled” Spirit Airlines approach; at Emery / Weiner all kids in this Southwest Loop school eat for free!

 Tuition must usually be paid in one lump sum at the beginning of the year or via direct withdrawals from a linked bank account.
 Parents are generally on the hook for the entire bill regardless of whether or not their child finishes out the year; however, many schools offer a kind of insurance scheme for the latter stipulation (extra charge of course).

 Financial aid does exist but it’s usually limited at Houston’s relatively young and mostly tuition-driven institutions.
 Fortunately some of the city’s most well known schools like Kinkaid and St. John’s also have some of the largest endowments and the most generous financial aid programs.